Skip to main content

 Contractual Agreements

-Use this section to explain how the results of the vendor assessment determines any required contractual agreements prior to commencing services with each vendor.
-It can be as simple as one sentence or more detailed according to the complexities of your organization.
-See examples below to get you started:
+Use this section to explain how the results of the vendor assessment determine any required contractual agreements prior to commencing services with each vendor.

 • Legal must conduct a thorough review of the contract